 Arc Flash Personal Protective Equipment

-MAPPING AND PROTECTING AGAINST RESIDUAL RISK
+MAPPING AND PROTECTING AGAINST RESIDUAL ARC FLASH RISK

-- potential severity of the arc flash
+- potential power of the arc flash

 - duration of work being undertaken

 Residual risk can then be mitigated by using the optimum combination of Arc Flash PPE for:

 Optimum Arc Flash Personal Protection Equipment